Registering a Car in Florida

 Temporary Vehicle Registration

-For those who are not a resident of Florida but have bought a vehicle in FL, you might be able to get a temporary vehicle registration tag with the local county tax collector's office.
-This will allow you to legally drive your vehicle back to the other state before you register it at home.
+For those who are not a Florida resident but have bought a vehicle in FL, you might be able to get a temporary license plate and car registration tag with the local county tax collector's office.
+This will allow you to legally drive your vehicle back to the other state before you register it at your home state.
 You'll have to pay FL sales tax and show proof of being insured before you can obtain a temporary tag.

 FL Vehicle Registration Fees

-The state of Florida has different fees depending on what kind of automobile you register, the weight, the chosen license plates, and the length of time you're registering for.
+The state of Florida has different fees depending on what kind of automobile you register, the weight, the chosen license plates, and the length of time you register your car for.
 First registration fee: $225

 - The first registration fee needs to only be paid once for automobiles that haven't been registered in Florida.
 For those who transfer a title to a newly purchased automobile, you do not have to pay the first registration fee.